wp-plugins/exzo/readme.txt

 == License ==
 This WordPress plug is released under the <a href="http://www.gnu.org/licenses/gpl.html">GPL</a> and is provided with absolutely no warranty (as if?).
-For support leave a comment and we’ll see what the community has to say.
+For support leave a comment and we'll see what the community has to say.

 == Version History ==